 Takkyubin allows you to travel throughout Japan without having to handle your main luggage.
 You can avoid carrying your bags on trains and buses, where luggage space is often limited, or through busy railway stations.
 The only disadvantage is that you are without your main bag for one or more nights while it is in transit.

 Difficulty Grade: Easy to Moderate

 This holiday is suitable for walkers of average fitness (read more about difficulty grades).
 Some of the walks can be optionally shortened (or completely skipped) using the excellent local public transportation system.

 Routes are well signposted in most parts.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
 We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
 More detailed info on route navigation will be included in your holiday information pack.

 When to Go

-We can organise this walking tour all year round, but the best months for hiking are from April to November.
+The tour is arranged from April to October.
+The best time to visit is the end of April – May and September – October when the weather is pleasant and warm.
+June is within the rainy season and in July and August, it gets very warm.
 The flexibility of self-guided holidays means that there are no fixed dates and you can start your holiday on any date in the season – so please indicate desired beginning date when booking.